MAXIMUS THE CONFESSOR

 Saint Anastasius wrote the Life of his teacher, and died in the year 662.

-This saint was the Prosmonarios (the keeper of a church, one who waits for and receives those who come to worship) at Vatopaidi Monastery on the Holy Mountain during the fourteenth century, and he was sent to the Monastery’s metochion (representation church) at Euboia.
-There he became very sick and so he prayed before the icon of the Mother of God, asking her to let him return to his monastery so that he might die there.
-Then he heard the voice of the Most Holy Theotokos telling him to return to his monastery, and to be prepared for death at any moment.
-Saint Neophytos immediately became well, and went back to Vatopaidi.
+Saint Neóphytos was the Prosmonários1 of Vatopaidi Monastery on Mount Athos during the XIV century, and he was sent to the Monastery's metokhion2 at Euboia.
+There, after becoming quite ill, he prayed before the Icon of the Mother of God, asking her to let him return to his own Monastery and die there.
+Then he heard the voice of the Most Holy Theotokos telling him to return to his Monastery, and to prepare himself for death within a year.
+Saint Neóphytos was healed and returned to Vatopaidi at once.

-A year later, after receiving the Holy Mysteries of Christ, he heard again the voice of the Most Holy Theotokos coming from the mouth of her holy icon, telling him that it was time for him to fall asleep.
-He became ill once more and, after asking forgiveness from the brethren, he surrendered his soul to the Lord.
+A year later, after receiving the Holy Mysteries of Christ, he heard the voice of the Most Holy Theotokos coming from her holy Icon, telling him that the time for his departure had come.
+He became gravely ill once more and, after asking the brethren for forgiveness, he surrendered his soul to the Lord.

 Saint Maximus the Greek was the son of a rich Greek dignitary in the city of Arta (Epiros), and he received a splendid education.
 In his youth he travelled widely and he studied languages and sciences (i.e. intellectual disciplines) in Europe, spending time in Paris, Florence, and Venice.

 Upon returning to his native land, he went to Athos and became a monk at the Vatopedi monastery.
 And with enthusiasm he studied ancient manuscripts left on Athos by the Byzantine Emperors Andronicus Paleologos and John Kantakuzenos (who became monks).